CORE Academy Payments, Policies and Dress Code

 *The month of September is nonrefundable regardless of the reason for withdrawal.

-Price by length of class with TEN MONTH FINANCING:
+Price by length of class with TEN PAYMENT FINANCING:

-Our updated pricing structure applies to 2017-18 Dance Season beginning with September’s session.
+Our updated pricing structure applies to 2020-21 Dance Season beginning with September’s session.
 Remember, at CORE, every teacher is a working professional artist.
-We are confident you will see a difference in the caliber of teaching your students receive.
+We are confident you will see a difference in the caliber of teaching your students receive and how our business is run.
 We’re happy to discuss rates and discounts with you so that you can best determine your schedule and payment preferences.

->7-8 yr olds offerings; Ballet, Jazz/Tap, Musical Theatre, Hip Hop… $60 per discipline financed monthly, $5 deduction for multiple disciplines
+>7-8 yr olds offerings; Ballet, Jazz/Tap, Musical Theatre, Hip Hop… $70 per discipline, equal monthly installments

-> 9-11 yr old offerings; Jazz, Tap, Ballet, Modern & Hip Hop… $60 per discipline financed monthly, $5 deduction for multiple disciplines
+> 9-11 yr old offerings; Jazz, Tap, Ballet, Musical Theater, Modern & Hip Hop… $70 per discipline, equal monthly installments

-For Dancers 11-older class offerings, please call the office for a calculation of rates, as multiple class and other discounts apply (856) 778-5955
+For Dancers 11-older class offerings, our class length and multi-class discount varies.
+Please call the office for a calculation of rates, (856) 778-5955

 Costumes: Costumes/tights for the Spring Dance Recital will be charged to your automatic debit card or credit card on December 10 with your recital participation and consent/permission form. * Our costumes typically cost between $70-125 and include all items head-to-toe upon pick up.
 Final costume balance is charged with December payment to ensure delivery in spring.
 If you are paying by postdated check, a check for the costume/tight fee, dated December 10 must be provided at time of registration.
 No costume/tight fees will be refunded after January 1 even if a student withdraws from the school.